 Salary and Career Information

-According to the U.S. Bureau of Labor Statistics (BLS), police and detectives are expected to see a 5% job growth for the years 2018 through 2028; this growth is slower than the national average.
+According to the U.S. Bureau of Labor Statistics (BLS), police and detectives are expected to see 5% job growth for the years 2018 through 2028; this growth is as fast as the national average.
 Sheriff's patrol and police officers earned $61,380 as a median annual wage in 2018.

 There is no national certification option available in the field of crime prevention.
 Each state dictates its own standards for awarding certification to law enforcement officers who have earned training in the field.
 Some national organizations such as the American Crime Prevention Institute do offer voluntary certification and training seminars for aspiring crime prevention officers and specialists.